Class of 2023 and Transfer Students

 Satisfy all financial and enrollment obligations prior to Welcome Days

-- Residential Students: All new residential students must have their financial obligations satisfied with the Office of Student Accounts, completed health forms on file in the Office of Student Health Services and final official transcripts submitted to the Office of Admissions by August 5.
+Residential Students: All new residential students must have their financial obligations satisfied with the Office of Student Accounts no later than August 5.
+Completed health forms need to be on file in the Office of Student Health Services (or submitted via the Student Health Portal) and final official transcripts submitted to the Office of Admissions no later than August 5.

 If not, you will not be “cleared” to move in to the residential halls, participate in Welcome Days or begin classes.

-Any student who has not satisfied these obligations SHOULD NOT report to the residence halls on Thursday, August 24.
-You must continue to communicate with the Office of Student Accounts, Financial Aid, Admissions and/or Housing to satisfy these items by August 5.
-Please note that if you arrive on August 24 and your financial and enrollment obligations to the University have not been satisfied, you will not be permitted to move in to the residence halls.
+Please note that if you arrive on your move-in date and your financial and enrollment obligations to the University have not been satisfied, you will not be permitted to move in to the residence halls.

-- Commuter Students: All new commuter students must have their financial obligations satisfied with the Office of Student Accounts, health forms on file in the Office of Student Health Services and final official transcripts submitted to the Office of Admissions by August 5.
+- Commuter Students: All new commuter students must have their financial obligations satisfied with the Office of Student Accounts no later than August 5.
+Completed health forms need to be on file in the Office of Student Health Services (or submitted via the Student Health Portal) and final official transcripts submitted to the Office of Admissions no later than August 5.
 If not, you will not receive a University ID card until these obligations have been met.

 Create a one-page resume